 Ergon GP1 grips were the replacement for the set of GP3’s that came stock purely so they would fit on the trekking bars – again, this brand seems to be the grip of choice for the masses (I lashed out and bought a pair of the Brooks Edition, and matched the leather to my saddle.
 Drool…).

 Pedals were something that we chose differently.
 My experience with cleats was very extensive and I feel uncomfortable and unnatural without them, while Alessia’s experience consisted of mainly falling over and complaining.
-Understandably, she stayed with the the standard touring pedals that came with the bike (later in the journey changed for a pair of MKS).
-I opted for single sided Shimano XT SPDs.
+Understandably, she stayed with the standard touring pedals that came with the bike (later in the journey changed for a pair of MKS).
+I opted for single-sided Shimano XT SPDs.

-The kickstand that came with the bikes are great – the Hebie 611 is a solid piece of kit, that can hold upto 25kg leaning into it.
+The kickstand that came with the bikes is great – the Hebie 611 is a solid piece of kit, that can hold up to 25kg leaning into it.
 They even supply the Royal Mail with their kickstands!
 So why change?
 They are not the lightest, though.
 Whilst Alessia decided to keep her kickstand, I bought a Click-Stand: nice and light, but not the best when you need to park your bike quickly.

-The last upgrade was to get maximum use out of the Dynamo and have a USB socket for charging phones, tablets, cameras and battery packs.
-I’ve looked at the Sinewave models, the B&M ones, some cheaper products and everything in between, and after hours of research I still don’t think there is an outright favourite or market leader.
+The last upgrade was to get maximum use out of the Dynamo and have a USB socket for charging phones, tablets, cameras, and battery packs.
+I’ve looked at the Sinewave models, the B&M ones, some cheaper products, and everything in between, and after hours of research I still don’t think there is an outright favorite or market leader.
 I did make an investment of £45 for a Cycle2Charge USB kit just to start my hands-on knowledge and although it has gone a bit rusty after one year of exposure o the elements, it still is working phenomenally well.

 Check the video review of our bikes here.
 Stay tuned and Happy Rolling!